wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 * Optional direct ticket support for $5 per year!
 This also includes free upgrades and updates.
 * We also offer a $7 per year support option that includes adding GPX, SVG Maps, and PlayBack functionality as well as direct ticket support, updates, and upgrades.
 * Both support options are non-expiring.
 So your plugin will continue to function even if you decide not to opt to renew your annual support

+= Open Source =

+[MapFig](https://www.mapfig.com) is an Open Source initiative with the aim of allowing users of all skill levels to easily add custom Leaflet maps to any web site.

+The MapFig Leaflet Map plugin is one part of this initiative.

+Please consider purchasing a support package so we can continue to develop these projects.

 == Support Options ==